micag2025/Supply_Chain_project/docs/testing.md

 ## Overview

-Testing was performed on the **Ethereum Sepolia Testnet** to validate smart contract behavior, frontend functionality, MetaMask wallet integration, blockchain, and role-based access control.
+Testing was performed on the **Ethereum Sepolia Testnet** to validate the smart contract, React frontend, MetaMask integration, and complete supply chain workflows.

 The objective was to **verify that the application correctly implements the complete supply chain lifecycle** while enforcing security controls and maintaining blockchain state integrity.